 The Mercy House, a re-housing project in the Shenandoah Valley, will be a beneficiary of $2.2 million in total state funding going towards 30 projects across Virginia.

 Governor Northam announced the Homeless Reduction Grants, made possible through the Virginia Housing Trust Fund.
 The grants will support 16 rapid re-housing projects, 12 existing permanent supportive housing projects, and the pre-development of two permanent supportive housing projects. $100,000 of the total funding will go towards the Mercy House, which serves Clarke, Frederick, Page, Rockingham, Shenandoah, and Warren counties and the cities of Winchester and Harrisonburg.

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls Virginia Housing Trust Fund grant, Mercy House winchester, Virginia Housing Trust Fund money, Mercy House frederick, Virginia Housing Trust Fund northam, Mercy House warren, Virginia Housing Trust Fund 2019, Mercy House page, Homeless Reduction Grants, Mercy House shenandoah, Homeless Reduction Grants virginia, Mercy House clarke, Homeless Reduction Grants mercy house, Mercy House front royal, Homeless Reduction Grants 2019, Homeless Reduction Grants northam, Homeless Reduction Grants governor, Mercy House, Mercy House rehousing, Mercy House rapid rehousing, Mercy House help, Virginia Housing Trust Fund mercy house, Mercy House homeless, Virginia Housing Trust Fund funding, Mercy House shenandoah valley, Virginia Housing Trust Fund
+Josh Henry Virginia Housing Trust Fund grant, Mercy House winchester, Virginia Housing Trust Fund money, Mercy House frederick, Virginia Housing Trust Fund northam, Mercy House warren, Virginia Housing Trust Fund 2019, Mercy House page, Homeless Reduction Grants, Mercy House shenandoah, Homeless Reduction Grants virginia, Mercy House clarke, Homeless Reduction Grants mercy house, Mercy House front royal, Homeless Reduction Grants 2019, Homeless Reduction Grants northam, Homeless Reduction Grants governor, Mercy House, Mercy House rehousing, Mercy House rapid rehousing, Mercy House help, Virginia Housing Trust Fund mercy house, Mercy House homeless, Virginia Housing Trust Fund funding, Mercy House shenandoah valley, Virginia Housing Trust Fund